jbtiglao/e-peddler/README.md

 ## Description 📌

-The goal of this project is to understand the fundamental structure of **e-commerce** platforms.
-E-commerce, otherwise known as internet retail, is the largest sector of the electronics insdustry, generating an estimated $29 trillion in 2019.
+The goal of this assignment is to understand the fundamental structure of e-commerce platforms. **E-commerce**, otherwise known as **internet retail**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.

-With the manager of an internet retail company in mind as an end-user, this application was developed as a back end for an e-commerce website that uses the latest technologies, which enables the user to compete with other e-commerce companies.
+With the manager of an internet retail company in mind as an end-user, this application was developed as a back end for an e-commerce website that uses the latest technologies and enables the user to compete with other e-commerce companies.

-Using object-relational mapping (ORM), this command-line e-commerce application has a back end starter code that is modified, while its working Express.js API is configured to use [Sequelize](https://sequelize.org/docs/v6/other-topics/upgrade/) as the ORM that interacts with the MySQL database.
+Using object-relational mapping (ORM), this command-line e-commerce application has a back end starter code that is modified.
+Meanwhile, its working Express.js API is configured to use Sequelize as the ORM that interacts with the MySQL database.
 The MySQL database consists of tables for categories, products, tags, and product tags.
-RESTful API routes point to each standard [Create, Read, Update, and Delete (CRUD)](https://www.codecademy.com/article/what-is-crud) operations for each data group to make the requests and updates from the database, and establish associations between the entities.
+RESTful API routes point to each standard Create, Read, Update, and Delete (CRUD) operation to make requests to and updates from the database.

-Insomnia is used to test the routes and functionalities of the application.
+MySQL Workbench is used to ... while Insomnia is used to test the routes and functionalities of the application. *(Please see the respective sections on _____ and Tests.)*

 The command-line application has the following **appearance**:
 [image]